aminya/project_options/README.md

 - `CONFIG_INSTALL_DESTINATION`: the destination for installation of the configuration files.
 Defaults to `${CMAKE_INSTALL_DATADIR}/${NAME}`

-## Disabling static analysis for external targets:
+## Disabling static analysis for external targets

 This function disables static analysis for the given target: